tanlk99/duke/docs/README.md

 ![](Config.png)

-Change `data/duck-cache.txt` to your preferred storage location, and Duck will know to save your tasks there next time you run Duck.
+Change `data/duck-cache.txt` to your preferred storageHandler location, and Duck will know to save your tasks there next time you run Duck.

 ### Archives your tasks